 Skip to content

-In this quick start guide, we will build, deploy and test a simple password-based authentication flow using Agama and Agama Lab.
+In this quick start guide, we will build, deploy and test a simple Agama project using the Agama Lab.
+This project will enable user authentication using password when deployed on an IDP.

 Major Steps involved in this process are:

-This guide covers these steps in the following sections.
+This guide covers steps above in the following sections.

 Prerequisites#